jcb91/IPython-notebook-extensions-wiki/Shift-tab.md

 The indent and dedent hotkeys for the IPython notebook are `Ctrl-[` and `Ctrl-]`.
-Unfortunately, for non-US keyboards it is somtimes difficult or even not possible to generate this key combination.
+Unfortunately, for non-US keyboards it can be difficult or even impossible to generate this key combination.

 Therefore, the <b>shift-tab</b> extension allows using `Shift-tab` keys for dedent operation.